djengineer/bounty-dapp/README.md

 The Truffle test with the emergency stop(circuit breaker) function will fail.
 But it dApp works as intended, the contract also works well with Remix.

+If we want to have a successful test run, we can remove isAdmin modifier from the toggleContractActive() function in the contract